bobflay/LaravelTest/readme.md

 - Open the project directory in Terminal
 - Run `docker-compose up -d`
 - Docker will download all the needed images and will handle the setup of the environment.
 Once done you will be able to access the project from your browser.
+- Migrate the database using the following command `docker-compose exec app php artisan migrate`
+- Seed the database with fake data with the following command `docker-compose exec app php artisan db:seed`

 ## License